 Have you been looking for the perfect Traeger turkey recipe that guarantees you a juicy, deliciously smoky turkey with crispy golden skin for your holiday meal?

-I brined the turkey 24 hours before I planned to smoke it, producing the most succulent turkey I have ever served up for our family Thanksgiving.
+I brined the turkey 24 hours before I planned to smoke it, resulting in the most succulent turkey I have ever served to our family for Thanksgiving.
+This recipe is also perfect for any family gathering, such as Christmas, Sunday night dinner, or any other holiday meal.

 Table of contents